The Critical Role of Isopotential Surfaces for Magnetostatic Ponderomotive Forces: Numerical Verification

 where $\bar{k} = k c/\Omega$, and $\bar{\tilde{B}} = \tilde{B} / B_0$.
 For the unperturbed potential case, the normalized electric field is given by:

 where $\bar{E}_0 = E_0/B_0$.
 For the isopotential field line case, it is given by:

-In these dimensionless units, the change in dimensionless parallel kinetic energy of the oscillation center (OC) $\bar{K} \equiv \langle\bar{v}_z \rangle^2/2$ should balance against the dimensionless ponderomotive potential, given for the unperturbed and isopotential cases by:
+In these dimensionless units, the change in dimensionless parallel kinetic energy of the oscillation center (OC) $\bar{K} \equiv \langle\bar{v}_z \rangle^2/2$ should balance against the dimensionless ponderomotive potential \cite{Dodin2005}, given for the unperturbed and isopotential cases from Eqs.~(\ref{eq:PhiUnUnnormalized}-\ref{eq:PhiEqUnnormalized}) by:

 Here, $\bar{\omega}$ is the normalized Doppler-shifted frequency, $\bar{\omega} \equiv \omega/\Omega = \bar{k}\bar{E}_0$.
 The isopotential ponderomotive potential is attractive for $\bar{\omega} < 1$, and repulsive for $\bar{\omega} > 1$.